 Explore more of Edinburgh's high status history with a tour exploring the Georgian-era New Town!

-In the first of a new collection of blogs highlighting Edinburgh's amazing art galleries and museums, I'm introducing you to a museum dedicated to all things Edinburgh - it's the Museum of Edinburgh!
+I'm introducing you to a museum dedicated to all things Edinburgh - it's the Museum of Edinburgh!

 This amazing building on the Canongate in the Old Town is easily overlooked.
 Many visitors will see the outside of the building (or the lane behind it, which has some Outlander connections) without actually taking time to explore the museum itself.